Chip shortage in focus as Japan automakers ready to report profit drop

 TOKYO: While Japan's biggest automakers report what analysts expect to be depressed earnings this week, investors looking for trading cues will be tuned into any assessment of the future impact of a global chip shortage that has forced a shake-up in production.

-Blackouts in Texas where a number of chipmakers have factories and a fire at Renesas Electronics Corp's chip plant in Japan have exacerbated the supply crunch.
+Blackouts in Texas where a number of chipmakers have factories and a fire at Renesas Electronics's chip plant in Japan have exacerbated the supply crunch.

 "The big question will be by how much automakers reduce earnings forecasts due to the slowdown in production and, consequently, lower sales," said analyst Julie Boote at Pelham Smithers Associates.